tzolic/input_handler/README.md

 //it will print 0
 ```

 See the problem here?
-It returns the same result as the string “0”.
+It returns the same result as the string “0” would.

 ### Menu Example